Announcing Maximum Value Health Care for puppies and kittens!

 Apples and Apples, or Apples and Oranges?

 Consumers often price compare routine surgical services such as spay, neuter, and declaw.
 Red Bank Veterinary Hospital feels it is important to make you aware of what is included in our service at no additional cost, why it is included, and why those services are important.
-For the health and safety of your pet, please make sure you compare apples to apples before your pet goes "under the knife."
+For the health and safety of your pet, please make sure you compare apples to apples before your pet goes surgery.

 Included in our service and critical for the safety of your pet while under anesthesia: